 There are many factors that come into play when calculating how much car insurance will cost for a 21-year-old besides your age.
 Some of these factors you can control, while others you cannot.
 Consider these things when budgeting for car insurance.

 - Education: Car insurance companies see people with education as being more responsible and less likely to file a claim.
 For this reason, you can save on your car insurance if you hold a degree.
 If you started college at 18, you probably have a degree at 21 or 22.
 You can expect to save even more if you maintain good grades while at school.

-- Credit: Your credit score can affect your car insurance premium, depending on the insurance company you use.
+- Credit: Your credit score can affect your car insurance premium, depending on the insurer you use.
 Car insurance companies often view people with bad credit as a higher risk, because statistically, bad credit leads to higher and more frequent claims.
-If you have bad credit due to student loans, you might find yourself paying more for car insurance.
+If you have bad credit due to student loans, you might find yourself paying more for auto insurance.

 - Location: What state you live in, and where you live within that state, also has an effect on your car insurance rates.
 If you live in a college town with a lot of young drivers on the road, you’ll pay more for your car insurance than you would in a rural town or even a major city.

-Now that you understand why car insurance for 21-year-olds is more expensive, here’s a breakdown of what you can do to save money.
-There are a lot of discounts available these days depending on the car insurance company you go through.
+Now that you understand why auto insurance for 21-year-olds is more expensive, here’s a breakdown of what you can do to save money.
+There are a lot of discounts available these days depending on the car insurance company you buy from.
 Some of the most common discounts 21-year-olds qualify for include:

 - Good Driver Discount: If you’ve been driving for at least three years and you have had no violations or accidents in that time, you might qualify for a good driver discount.

 - Driving Education: In some states, you can get a discount on your car insurance if you take a defensive driving course or driver’s education course.
 Ask your insurance agent for a list of qualified courses you can enroll in to secure this discount.